isabella232/codeship_migrate_to_github_app/README.md

 For each GitHub organization containing repositories to migrate, you'll need to install the CodeShip GitHub App and add it to at least one repository.

-- Install the CodeShip GitHub App public for your organization by visiting  <https://github.com/apps/codeship/installations/new>
+- Install the CodeShip GitHub App for your organization by visiting  <https://github.com/apps/codeship/installations/new>
 - Select your organization
 - Under "Repository Access" select "Only select repositories", and choose at least one repository
 - Click save.
 You'll be redirected back to CodeShip and can safely close the browser window